canonical/dashboard/dashboard/readme.rst

 Modify static files
 ===================

-If you're contributing to the application and need to modify static files, for example the CSS files, make sure to modify the files in ``dashboard/static``.
+If you're contributing to the application and need to modify static files, for example the CSS files, modify the files in ``dashboard/static``.

 Before you commit your changes, run::